 A portal for health professionals to notify us about reportable diseases and conditions.

-This report presents the trends on incidence, mortality, 30-days case fatality and risk factors for Singapore residents with acute stroke in public hospitals from 2007 to 2016.
+This report presents the trends on incidence, mortality, 30-day case fatality, symptoms and risk factors for Singapore residents with acute myocardial infarction from 2009 to 2018.

-This report presents the trends on incidence, mortality, 30-day case fatality, symptoms and risk factors for Singapore residents with acute myocardial infarction from 2007 to 2016.
+This report presents the trends on incidence, mortality, 30-day case fatality and risk factors for Singapore residents admitted to the public hospitals with stroke from 2009 to 2018.